Home Ā» Home Ā» How to Overwinter Tender Plants and Bulbs

 Steps for Overwintering Tender Bulbs:

-Some gardeners will tell you it’s best to wait until after the first frost to dig up tender bulbs to be sure they have gone dormant, but the weather can be tricky here in zone 4.
-I watch the forecast and if the timing isn’t going to work out, I will dig before frost.
+Some gardeners will tell you it’s best to wait until after the first frost to dig up tender bulbs in order to be sure they have gone dormant.
+Be aware that the weather can be tricky in more northern zones.
+You should watch the forecast and if the timing isn’t going to work out, dig before frost.

 Some plants that are considered tropicals (like caladium and canna lilies) don’t really like being in temperatures lower than 50° F (10° C).
 Just use your own judgement and watch your local weather forecast.

 The Old Farmer’s Almanac Site has a nifty first and last frost date calculator by zipcode.
-Check it out when you’ve finished up here, if you don’t know your expected frost dates.
+Check it out when you’ve finished up here if you don’t know your expected first frost date!

-After they’ve dried a bit and I’ve rubbed as much dirt off as possible, I cut the foliage down leaving a couple of inches on the top of the bulb.
+After they’ve dried a bit and as much dirt as possible has been rubbed off, cut the foliage down leaving a couple of inches on the top of the bulb.

-With some bulbs, especially caladium, it really hard to tell which end is up, so I find if I leave some of the foliage, it is so much easier in the spring when it’s time to replant them.
+With some bulbs, especially caladiums, it’s really hard to tell which end is up!
+So, leaving some of the foliage on the bulbs makes it easier tell “which end is up” when it comes time to replant them in the spring!

 Where and How to Store Bulbs for the Winter

-There are a few things to consider when deciding where to store your bulbs for winter.
-Store your bulbs some place that stays well above freezing, like around 40° F (4.5° C), but below 60° F (15.5° C).
-The idea being that bulbs need to go dormant, so it needs to be dark and cool.
+There are a few things to consider when deciding where to house your bulbs for winter.
+Store them some place that stays well above freezing, like around 40° F (4.5° C), but below 60° F (15.5° C).
+The idea is that bulbs need to go dormant, so they need a dark and cool location!

-Think about the humidity level in the room where your bulbs will be stored.
+Pay attention to the humidity level in the room where your bulbs will be stored.
 If it’s a fairly humid room, toss some silica packets into the container with your bulbs.
 If it’s a very dry room, you might consider misting your bulbs once every 4 weeks or so.
+Generally, try to shoot for around 50% humidity, but don’t be stressed if it is above or below: it’s a target to shoot for.

 There’s a fine line with moisture – if the bulbs are too moist, they will rot.
 If they are too dry, they will shrivel up.
-For instance, Dahlia tubers, do better if they don’t completely dry out, so I will store those in a plastic bag.
+For instance, dahlia tubers do better if they don’t completely dry out; so store these in a plastic bag.

 Bulbs can be stored in a cardboard box (shoe boxes work great) filled with sawdust.
 If you don’t have sawdust, peat moss or shredded paper work too.
 Or, bulbs can be stored in paper bags by themselves.
-I also toss several silica packs in the box to help control moisture.
+I also toss several silica packs in the box to help control moisture due to high humidity in the area.

 When it’s time to wake your tubers and bulbs up in the spring, here are the instructions for that: How to Jumpstart Summer Blooming Bulbs.

-My Dahlias were amazing this year, so I definitely want to overwinter them.
+Dahlias are amazing, so if you have any, you definitely want to overwinter them.

 Container Garden Plants That Can Be Overwintered